vczh/WebsitePlayground/README.md

 yarn deploy
 ```

-## clean-starter branch

-Contains nothing but starter packages.
-Just copy and start your journey with TypeScript!

 ## starter-packages folder

-- Copy folder to create new packages
+- Copy any package  to `package` folder to create a new package
 - Change folder name and `name` in `package.json`

 ### starter-jest